She captured hearts internationally when news of her plight to spend her last days alive promoting the importance of organ donation made headlines.

-The 25-year-old Cystic Fibrosis sufferer was given a week to live on January 11 but passed away on Wednesday, one day before the two-year anniversary of her double lung transplant, the Sunshine Coast Daily reports.
+The 25-year-old cystic fibrosis sufferer was given a week to live on January 11 but died on Wednesday, one day before the two-year anniversary of her double lung transplant, the Sunshine Coast Daily reports.

 A family member said Miller was always in and out of hospital but was determined not to let her incurable illness rule her life.

 "Not many of us know what it feels like to be told we aren't expected to live past our teenage years.

 "But Nardya achieved more in her short life than many of us could dream of.

 "She got her Napoleon make-up training certificate while being chronically ill.

 "She started her own beauty business from home where she travelled to clients doing spray tans, make-up, and eyelashes.

 "She started her own brand called Immaculate Makeup and Beauty which drove her to buy her own block in Ipswich to build the studio.